 Two important men are from Getaria, the first Born in the 16th century, the second in the 19th century.
 The first is Juan Sebastián Elcano who joined Magellan on his first round the world tour in 1515.
-It was him, who completed the tour, after Magellan had died on the Philippine islands.
+It was him who completed the tour, after Magellan had died on the Philippine islands.
 The second man is Cristobál Balenciaga, the famous fashion designer from the 1920’s to the 1960’s.
-His work is displayed in a modern building in Getaria.
+His work is on display in a modern building in Getaria.
 I am impressed.
 His creations are straightforward and look wearable to me.
 He makes the material flow.
 He started with waisted lines – all close to the body.

 More and more his creations became less waisted.
 In the sixties, he designed straight dresses (white dress) or “remodelled” the body (black dress).